 About the Pengelly Trust

-The Trust is named after William Pengelly, F.R.S, 1812-1894 and is a UK based organisation with an international membership, that was established in 1962 to further the study of caves and to promote the conservation of the cave environment.
+The Trust is named after William Pengelly, F.R.S, 1812-1894 and is a UK based organisation with an international membership.
+It was established in 1962 to further the study of caves and to promote the conservation of the cave environment.

 The Trust supports a wide range of research at the centre and elsewhere.
 There has been a variety of large and small projects in areas such as cave water percolation, cave location techniques, cave palaeontology and bat studies.